kvietelaitis/froggywallet/README.md

 2. **Install dependencies**

-    Navigate to the projects root directory and run the command:
+    Navigate to the projects frontend directory and run the command:

     ```
     npm install